kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/formal-model.md

 > **State does not become authority merely because it exists.**

 > **A bounded machine-checked result must be described at the validation level actually earned; it must not be relabeled as proof in a general-purpose formal prover without separate evidence.**

+> **Later proof-assistant and correspondence evidence is additive successor evidence; it does not rewrite the historical Step-12 seal or change the formal object’s bounded semantics.**